I have such a weak spot for fairy tale retellings. If a book says it’s a retelling, you can bet I’ll be purchasing it.

-This 4 book series is set in the future in a time of disease and war.
+This four book series is set in the future in a time of disease and war.
 This series is part twisted fairy tale, part dystopia, and part sci-fi fantasy.

 Cinderella, Red Riding Hood, and Rapunzel are re-imagined as you have never seen them before.
 All of them are smart and strong women far from the helpless damsels in distress we know them to be.

-The first book introduces us to Cinder.
+The first in this series of classic book retellings introduces us to Cinder.
 She is a cyborg (part human, part machine) who lives with her……..you guessed it….. two step-sisters and stepmother.

 This epic book series from Sarah J. Maas was started when Sarah was still a teenager!
 It’s all about Celaena, an imprisoned assassin who is offered freedom by acting as the champion for Prince Dorian.

-As she prepared to earn her freedom in the competition, she begins training sessions with the captain of the guard.
-As she tried to acclimate to court life, the prince is drawn to her, and a love-triangle forms.
+As she prepares to earn her freedom in the competition, she begins training sessions with the captain of the guard.
+As she tries to acclimate to court life, the prince is drawn to her, and a love triangle forms.

-The series gets better and better with each book!
-A total must-read for ACOTAR fans and a must-read if you love fae books.
+The YA fantasy series gets better and better with each book!
+A total must-read if you are looking for books like ACOTAR and a must-read if you love fae books.
 Or head over to our guide on all of Sarah J. Maas’s books.